Tur\'an's theorem for Dowling geometries: Excluding very long lines and Dowling geometries over nontrivial subgroups

 We refer to lines with at least four elements as \emph{very long lines}.
 Very long lines in $Q_n(\Gamma)$ are necessarily spanned by a pair of joint elements.
-Conversely, when $n \ge 3$ and $\Gamma$ is nontrivial, the joints are the elements that are the element that are on at least two very long lines.
+Conversely, when $n \ge 3$ and $\Gamma$ is nontrivial, the joints are the elements that are on at least two very long lines.

-The following lemma asserts that if a nontrivial Dowling geometry is embedded in larger Dowling geometry, then the joints of the smaller geometry must coincide with the joints of the larger geometry.
+The following lemma asserts that if a nontrivial Dowling geometry is embedded in a larger Dowling geometry, then the joints of the smaller geometry must coincide with the joints of the larger geometry.
 Its proof is immediate from the observation that if $N$ is a submatroid of $M$, and $e$ is a point of $N$ that is contained in two very long lines of $N$, then $e$ must be contained in two very long lines of $M$.

 \begin{lemma} Let $n \ge t \ge 3$ and let $\Gamma'$ is a nontrivial subgroup of $\Gamma$.
-If $\psi: E(Q_t(\Gamma'))\rightarrow E(Q_n(\Gamma))$ is an embedding, then $\psi(J(Q_t(\Gamma'))) \subseteq J(Q_n(\Gamma))$.
+If $\psi\colon E(Q_t(\Gamma'))\to E(Q_n(\Gamma))$ is an embedding, then $\psi(J(Q_t(\Gamma'))) \subseteq J(Q_n(\Gamma))$.

 \end{lemma}